Oscar-nominated Iranian director challenges Trump to watch her film

 Her greatest fear is losing the chronically asthmatic father who is bringing her and her three brothers and sisters up on his own, and she spends much of her time making sure that he is still breathing.
 Bahar’s devout grandmother, far from being kindly, punishes her for refusing to go to Koran school.

-The film and Abyar’s Oscar nomination have angered hardline conservatives in Iran’s establishment, who call the Iran-Iraq war the “Sacred Defence” and consider the movie anti-Islamic.
+The film and Abyar’s Oscar nomination have angered hardline conservatives in Iran’s establishment, who call the Iran-Iraq war the “Sacred Defense” and consider the movie anti-Islamic.

 “Three thousand (Iranian) children were killed during the war.
 Why should I not show all these?”
 Abyar told Reuters in an interview.
 “This film promotes peace.”